nkhlgit/ServersAccess/README.md

 2. download sqllite and place it in same folder as main.go.
 3. Run main.go
 4. access http://localhost:8080
+5. For bulk import of server data, please refer the template infra_template.csv.<br />
+  feild : description<br />
-5. For bulk import of server data, please refer the template infra_template.csv. feild : description name = Unique name of the serer.
-I can any string ip = Serever ip address hostname = server hostname osUser = User access of OS. this user will be used for ssh and RDP access osPassword = osUser Password
+  name = Unique name of the serer.
+I can any string.<br />
+  ip = Serever ip address.<br />
+  hostname = server hostname
+  osUser = User access of OS. this user will be used for ssh and RDP access osPassword = osUser Password